cartrawler/cartrawler.github.io/_collections/_section_ios/standalone.md

 <h5>Reservation Retrieval from Standalone Process</h5>

-If a user booked a car during the standalone process, we will use the delegate to pass the callback informations.
+If a user booked a car during the standalone process, we will use the delegate to pass the callback information.
 The reservation object is accessed via the return delegate method didReceive(reservationDetails:)

 CarTrawlerSDKDelegate method called after a user booked a vehicle: